 Structuring Your AI Service Offerings and Packages

 Clear service structure turns AI capabilities into sellable, repeatable offerings that clients can easily understand.
-This section of your AI business plan for agencies focuses on translating technical potential into defined packages that support consistent delivery and scalable growth.
+This section of your AI business plan for agencies focuses on translating technical potential into defined packages that support consistent delivery and scalable growth as you deploy AI for clients.

 Well-structured AI services also simplify sales conversations and set realistic expectations around outcomes.
 By packaging AI intentionally, agencies position themselves as strategic partners rather than experimental technology providers.